kjanker/cli-chatgpt-cpp/README.md

 ```
 ~ ./main.out
-< How can I help you?
+< Okay, I'm ready.
+What can I help you with?
 > When did Einstein invent the moon?
 < Einstein did not invent the moon.
 The moon has existed for billions of years.
-> Then what did Einstein invent?
+> So he is just an imposter?
-< Albert Einstein did not invent anything, but he developed many theories and made significant contributions to the field of physics.
+< No, Einstein was a renowned physicist who made significant contributions to the field of science, including the theory of relativity.
+However, he did not invent the moon.
 > _
 ```